-impact on the lives of those suffering from migraines and the lives of people around them, whether at home or at work.
+Unsurprisingly, the array of symptoms can cause a massive impact on the lives of those suffering from migraines.
+It can also impact the lives of people around them, whether at home or at work.

 What exactly is CBD oil?

 The cannabis plant contains over 100 known cannabinoids.
-These are chemical compounds found in cannabis that interact with the system of human neuro-receptors.
+These are chemical compounds found in cannabis that interact with the system of human neuroreceptors.

-Tetrahydrocannabinol, or THC, as it is commonly referred to, is the most widely known… for now.
-THC’s non-psychoactive cousin, Cannabidiol, or CBD, is rapidly making a name for itself as a powerful player in the medicinal cannabis world.
+Tetrahydrocannabinol, or THC as it is commonly referred to, is the most widely known… for now.
+THC’s nonpsychoactive cousin, Cannabidiol, or CBD, is rapidly making a name for itself.
+People are beginning to understand it as a powerful player in the cannabis world.
 It lacks any mood-altering properties and is therefore used in a medicinal context.

-Slowly, however, this began to ease off as more and more states enacted legislation making medical cannabis legal.
-CBD has helped propel the medical cannabis movement in to the mainstream.
+Slowly, however, this began to ease off.
+As more and more states enacted legislation that made medical cannabis legal, the way people viewed it began to change.

 Human physiology includes a system that seems specifically designed to bind with cannabinoids.
 Our bodies produce “endocannabinoids” that interact with the same specific receptors as exogenous cannabinoids.
 This endocannabinoid system (ECS) plays a role in the way our bodies generate sensations of pain.